niranjan-ninja11/Library/README.md

 # Library
 This is an aesthetic and user friendly library built with HTML and CSS.
-Users can download academic and comic books.
+Users can download academic books.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 script folder contains all the HTML and CSS pages.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 images folder contains required images for HTML pages such as logo of the page, etc..